openebs/openebs/ROADMAP.md

 ## Current

-These are some of the areas under active development planned to be completed within 3 releases.
-OpenEBS follows a monthly release cadence with a new release on 15 of every month.
+These are some of the areas under active development planned to be completed within three releases.
+OpenEBS follows a monthly release cadence with a new release on the 15th of every month.

-While the following are planned items, higher priority is given to usability and stability issues reported by the community.
-For the most up-to-date and issue plan and status check out the [release milestones](https://github.com/openebs/openebs/milestones).
+While the following are planned items, a higher priority is given to usability and stability issues reported by the community.
+For the most current issue plan and status check out the [release milestones](https://github.com/openebs/openebs/milestones).

 * [Jiva](https://github.com/orgs/openebs/projects/1)
   * Optimizations to the replica rebuild process